pawan43563/devfest-contentstack/README.md

       After the build is completed, dist folder will be created inside the contentspock-frontend directory.

-    iv.
-Open Chrome, Goto Extensions > Manage Extensions, Click on "Load unpacked" from upper-left corner and select the dist folder.
+    iv.     iv.
+Open Chrome, go to Extensions > Manage Extensions, and make sure to toggle on Developer mode in the upper-right corner.
+Then, click on "Load unpacked" from the upper-left corner and select the dist folder.

     v.
 The  "ContentSpock" extension will be loaded inside your chrome extensions list and is ready to use.